6 - Selecting Objects to Plot

 )

-When passing the where kwarg, the mag kwarg will be ignored, and only the stars/DSOs that satisfy ALL the where conditions will be plotted.
+When passing the where kwarg, only the objects that satisfy ALL the where conditions will be plotted.
 You can reference any field on the model in expressions, and there are also a few functions available for determining if a field is null or is in a list of values.
 For complete details about selecting objects, see the reference page.

 Here's some code that uses the where kwarg extensively to produce the image above: